5% Down Payment? This is How Much You’ll REALLY Pay for Your House

 And what would you do if rates went up and your monthly costs go $300 higher than these numbers?
 House poor, remember?
 And let me tell you something: rates will eventually go up.
 It’s a matter of time.
 Can you really count on your salary going up to keep up the pace?

 And since now you are not renting anymore, there’s a lot of other costs associated with your home ownership.
 Property taxes, municipal taxes, insurance, maybe utilities (some renters have them included in the rent value).
 Have you checked if there’s any fees or taxes specifically for your neighbourhood?
 Garbage collection, maybe?

 The mortgage payments are only the tip of the iceberg.
-Remember: you still have your car leasing, your grocery bills, cell phones, internet, heating, electricity, dining out, student debt, credit cards… in other words: your life is still going on.
+Remember: you still have your car lease, grocery bills, cell phone contract, internet, heating, electricity, dining out, student debt, credit cards… in other words: your life is still going on.
 Every.
 Single.
 Month.